Curtin-Open-Knowledge-Initiative/publication-costs-model/README.md

     invoice[The output has an associated invoice]
-    apc[The output can be assigned a total APC, which may be zero] apportionment[The assigned price is apportioned via some heuristic] class[The output can be assigned an average estimated total price for a class of outputs] average[The output can be assigned an average output price] price[The final calculated price]
+    apc[The output can be assigned a total APC, which may be zero] apportionment[The assigned price is apportioned via some heuristic] class[The output can be assigned a class average] average[The output can be assigned an average output price] price[The final calculated price]
     no_price[No price is assigned]